Troubleshoot with the Cisco Assistant

 Procedure

-When you construct a prompt to troubleshoot access to private resources, phrase your prompt as follows:
+When you craft a prompt to troubleshoot access to private resources, phrase your prompt as follows:

 Why can’t [Source user] access [Destination]?